FWDekker/intellij-randomness/README.md

 ## Features
 ### Data types
-There are four types of data that can be inserted:
+There are five types of data that can be inserted:
 1. **Integers**, such as `7,826,922`
 2. **Decimals**, such as `8,816,573.10`
 3. **Strings**, such as `"PaQDQqSBEH"`